adeotti/SAC-HER/README.md

-Implementation of SAC+HER on the Gym Robotics Fetch pick and place sparse reward environment and SAC without HER on the Robosuite Stack dense reward environment.
+Implementation of SAC+HER on the Gym Robotics Fetch pick and place sparse reward environment and SAC without HER on the  Gym robotics Fetch Reach Dense rewards environment and the Robosuite Stack dense reward environment.

 ***Gymnasium environment : SAC + HER***